Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Ostraca Collection inside the Brooklyn Museum| ©Hans Ollermann

 However, it was not my favourite shop.
-One of the shops that impressed me the most in New York was the Museum of the City of New York with its amazing collection of Sesame Street puppets - an iconic series from my childhood!
+One of the shops that most impressed me in New York was the Museum of the City of New York with its amazing collection of Sesame Street puppets, an iconic series from my childhood!

-In Brooklyn, my favourite thing was definitely the Brooklyn Museum's street market (The Market), which takes place every Sunday (from 10:30am to 5:30pm) in the open air in front of the museum.
+In Brooklyn, what I liked the most was the Brooklyn Museum's street market (The Market), which is held every Sunday (from 10:30 am to 5:30 pm) in the open air in front of the museum.
 A small flea market selling handmade goods, you can find everything from jewellery to handmade shoes.
 All the objects have an interesting story behind them.
 Come and discover it, it's worth it!

 Vintage Brooklyn Flea Market| ©Ankur Verma